Prevention Services

 USF H.E.A.T.

 H.E.A.T. is an acronym that stands for Health Education Action Team.
-USF H.E.A.T. peer educators are dedicated to increasing awareness and educating fellow USF students on health and wellness issues.
+USF H.E.A.T. peer educators are dedicated to increasing awareness and educating fellow USF students on health and wellness.
 We have teams at USF Tampa and USF St. Petersburg.
-Check us out on BullsConnect!
+Stay up to date with the latest workshops, presentations, and events through BullsConnect!

 Click here for USF Tampa H.E.A.T.